Higher costs hurt WhiteWave Foods earnings

 Earnings fell to 18 cents per share from 22 cents a year earlier.
 Sales rose 13 percent to $575 million.

-Analysts believe that WhiteWave could be an attractive target for other food or beverage companies, including the likes of PepsiCo (PEP.N) and Coca-Cola (KO.N).
+Analysts believe that WhiteWave could be an attractive target for other food or beverage companies, including the likes of PepsiCo and Coca-Cola.

 Shares of the company were down about 4 percent at $14.98 on Friday morning on the New York Stock Exchange.